thatguyarsya/one-to-four/README.md

 [onetofour.com] is a web introduction to rhythm for those unfamiliar western rhythm concepts, and a tool to practice fundamentals

 # Table of content
-- i.
-TABLE OF CONTENT
+- TABLE OF CONTENT
-- ii.
-DESIGN RULES
+- DESIGN RULES
-- iii.
-LOGO CONCEPT
+- LOGO CONCEPT
-- iv.
-FEATURES
+- FEATURES
-- v.
-FEATURED CONCEPTS
+- FEATURED CONCEPTS
 ## DESIGN RULES/PHILOSOPHY
 ## 1. SIMPLISTIC: no paragraphs over 3 sentences and/or 2 lines
 ## 2. STRAIGHTFORWARD: deliver in a way a 5 year old would understand